mt-class/uiuc-2016/ling506_hw_alignment.md

 ------------

 * For this assignment you _must_ work independently.
 You _may not_ work in groups.
-* You must turn in three things:
+* You must turn in:
-  1. All of your work, including your code and LaTeX writeup, must be checked in and pushed to your HW1 github repository.
+  1. All of your work, including your code and LaTeX writeup, must be checked in and pushed to the appropriate github repository.
-  1. You must submit your assignment, using the following command:

-    /home/lanes/Homeworks/hw1/submit.sh

   1. A clear, mathematical description of your algorithm and its motivation written in scientific style.
 This needn't be long, but it should be clear enough that one of your fellow students could re-implement it